 — Single-Size IATA-Compliant Dog Crate

-The Suncast Deluxe Pet Carrier is a decent good value portable pet carrier, especially created for air travel.
-The manufacturers have carefully incorporated features that make this crate meet the airline standards.
+The Suncast Deluxe Pet Carrier is a decent good value portable pet carrier, specially created for air travel.
+The manufacturers have carefully incorporated features that make this crate meet airline standards.
 The built is robust, which promises durability and superior performance for a long time.
 The wire and resin construction is also pretty strong for a crate of such specifications and price.

-The Suncast Deluxe Pet Carrier has a food and water tray attached to the door, making it easy for you to keep your dog fed, no matter how long a distance you are travelling.
+The Suncast Deluxe Pet Carrier has a food and water tray attached to the door, making it easy for you to keep your dog fed, no matter how long a distance you are traveling.
 The easy-access storage compartments add to its overall ease of use.
 The sides of this crate are vented, which makes sure that there is enough air circulation inside the kennel to keep your dog comfortable and happy.
 One of the most interesting and stand out features of this kennel is that you can put your dog’s name with letters that are included in the crate, thus, making it more personalized.

 This pet carrier, which is ideal for both car and air travel, can accommodate dogs up to 17.5″ inches tall.
 For now, this is the only size available (which is odd since all other products offer several different dimensions for customers to choose from.)
 Another downside of this crate is that it might initially appear to be a little difficult to set up.
 However, once you have figured that out, the Suncast Deluxe Pet Carrier can turn out to be one of the most comfortable carriers for your little dog.

 Airline dog crates will come in various sizes and several distinguishing features.
 Like in case of all other types of accessories, buying an air travel dog crate, too, requires understanding what suits best for your dog.
 While some varieties are perfect for certain breeds of dogs, the same products might be totally unsuitable for others.
-So, while buying one, understand the IATA compliance requirements, your dog’s special needs and the crate features in order to strike the right deal.
+So, while buying one, understand the IATA compliance requirements, your dog’s special needs, and the crate features in order to strike the right deal.